-This website uses Google (Universal) Analytics exclusively with the extension "_anonymizeIp()", which ensures an anonymization of the IP address by shortening it and excludes a direct personal relationship.
-As a result of the extension, your IP address will previously be shortened by Google within member states of the European Union or in other signatory states to the Agreement on the European Economic Area.
-Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.
-In these exceptional cases, processing is carried out in accordance with Art.
-6 (1) point f GDPR, on the basis of our legitimate interest in the statistical analysis of user behaviour for optimization and marketing purposes.
+This website uses Google (Universal) Analytics exclusively with the extension "_anonymizeIp()", which ensures anonymization of the IP address by shortening it and excludes the possibility of direct personal reference.
+Through the extension, your IP address will be shortened by Google within member states of the European Union or in other signatory states of the Agreement on the European Economic Area before.
+Only in exceptional cases will the full IP address be transferred to a server of Google LLC. in the USA and shortened there.

-On our behalf, Google will use this information to evaluate your use of the website, to compile reports on website activity and to provide us with other services relating to website and internet use.
-The IP address transmitted by your browser in the context of Google Analytics is not merged with other Google data.
+On our behalf, Google will use this information to evaluate your use of the website, to compile reports on the website activities and to provide us with further services related to the use of the website and the Internet.
+The IP address transmitted by your browser within the framework of Google (Universal) Analytics is not combined with other Google data.

 This website also uses the Google Signals service as an extension of Google Analytics.
-Using Google Signals, we can allow Google to generate cross-device reports ("cross-device tracking").
-If you have enabled "personalized ads" in your Google account settings and have linked your internet-enabled devices to your Google account, Google can carry out a cross-device analysis of user behaviour and create database models based on it.
-It considers the sign-ins and device types of all site visitors who have signed in to a Google account and executed a conversion.
-The data shows, among other things, which device you first clicked on an ad on and on which device the corresponding conversion took place.
-We do not receive any personal data from Google, only statistics based on Google signals.
-Processing takes place in accordance with Art.
-6 (1) point f GDPR on the basis of our predominantly legitimate interest in the statistical analysis of user behaviour for optimization and marketing purposes.
-You can object to data processing by observing the aforementioned objection options.
-In addition, you have the option of deactivating your settings in your Google account regarding "personalised ads".
-To this end, follow the instructions on this page: https://support.google.com/ads/answer/2662922?hl=en
+With Google Signals, we can have Google generate cross-device reports (so-called "cross device tracking").
+If you have activated "personalized ads" in your settings in your Google Account and you have linked your Internet-capable devices to your Google Account, Google can analyze user behavior across devices and create database models based on this, provided that you have given the appropriate consent for the use of Google Analytics in accordance with Art.
+6 para.
+1 letter a GDPR (see above).
+The registrations and device types of all visitors to the site who were logged into a Google account and have performed a conversion are taken into account.
+The data shows, among other things, on which device you clicked on a display for the first time and on which device the corresponding conversion took place.
+We do not receive any personal data from Google, but only statistics based on Google Signals.
+You have the option of deactivating the "personalized ads" function in the settings of your Google account and thus turn off the cross-device analysis.
+To do so, follow the instructions on this page: https://support.google.com/ads/answer/2662922?hl=en

 14) Tools and Miscellaneous